takoikatakotako/en.swiswiswift.com/content/post/2019-11-14/index.md

 +++
-title =  "SwiftUIでStructが使いまわされる"
-url = "2019-11-14"
-date = "2019-11-14"
+title =  "SwiftUI gets used a lot with Struct" url = "2019-11-14" date = "2019-11-14"
-description = "SwiftUIでStructが使いまわされる"
-tags = [
+description = "SwiftUI gets used a lot with Struct" tags = [
     "iOS", "Swift"
 ]